-This article first appeared in the Christian Research Journal, volume29, number2 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 29, number 2 (2006).
+For more information about the Christian Research Journal, click here.

 The word Christianity is not automatically associated in popular use with the life, death, and resurrection of Jesus Christ, or even with the belief in those historic events that is expressed in the creeds of the church.
 Christianity more often is defined or described as either a culture, a religion, a philosophy, or a myth.
 It is none of these, however.
 Unlike culture, which can only instruct us in how to interact with others in our group, Christianity answers our deeper need: to know that we possess intrinsic value.
 Unlike religion, which teaches us that we must earn our salvation, Christianity shows us how to access a salvation that has already been won.
 Unlike philosophy, which seeks after abstract truth, Christianity offers us Truth as a person.
 Unlike myth, which embodies the desires of a thousand cultures, Christianity provides the historical fulfillment of those desires.